 - proof of Public Liability Insurance.

-- a copy of the Public Notice you must place on the front of the premises facing the street.
+- a copy of the Public Notice for a pavement licence (PDF File, 313kb) you must place on the front of the premises facing the street.

-Once a completed application is submitted there is a 7-day consultation period beginning on the first day following the day on which the application was made.
+There is a 7-day consultation period beginning on day after the application is made.
 Applicants will be required to display a public notice at their premises throughout the 7-day period.
-The Council will send the details of the application to relevant authorities and the full application will appear on the Council’s website.

 How long is a Pavement Licence valid for?